São Francisco do Iratapuru: History

 In 2002, Governor Waldez Góes was elected who was opposed to the PDSA, and withdrew all subsidies for the village.
 A 2003 arson of the biscuit factory further complicated matters, and by the end of 2003, COMARU was in serious financial problems.
 In 2004, the cosmetics company Natura & Co became interested, and signed a deal with COMARU to become one of their main suppliers for Brazil nut oil.

-In 2018, São Francisco do Iratapuru received a speed boat which can also be used for medical emergencies.
+In 2018, São Francisco do Iratapuru received a speedboat, which can also be used for medical emergencies.

 Transport

 São Francisco do Iratapuru can only be reached via the Jari River, however the Santo Antônio waterfall cannot be crossed.
 The only access route is taking the road from Monte Dourado to Porto Sabão and then continue the journey by boat.